enzo-project/enzo-e/principles.rst

 -----------

-Cello enables high scalability in part through the innovative combination of Charm++ and Cello's forest-of-octree AMR.
+Cello enables high scalability in part through the innovative combination of Charm++ and Cello's array-of-octree AMR.
 Charm++, the externally-developed parallel programming system on which Cello is built, is a data-driven, asynchronous, programming language based on C++.
 Charm++ incorporates state-of-the-art dynamic load balancing,